liammagee/antarctic-cities-game-creator/README.md

     ts-node Terminal/Sim.ts --strategy musk
     ./Terminal/Sim.ts -s soc-dem

+## Customising *Antarctic Futures*

+To modify the *Antarctic Futures* code, install [Visual Studio Code](https://code.visualstudio.com/), and follow the [instructions](https://docs.cocos.com/creator/1.9/manual/en/getting-started/coding-setup.html) provided by the Cocos Creator developers.

+The code base is developed entirely in [TypeScript](https://www.typescriptlang.org/).
+The code is organised according to a *Model-View-Controller* framework.
+Key classes containing much of the logic for the game are in the following files:

+- *assets/Script/World.js*: contains the logic of the game.
+- *assets/Script/GameController.js*: handles control flow, screen rendering and user interaction with the *World* model.

+*Cocos Creator* components are used for the *View* aspect of the framework.

 ## World Atlas

 *world.js* generates a tile map XML file, and associatedimages from world maps for the game.